 For liability reasons rental vehicle expenses must be paid out-of-pocket by the traveler and submitted for reimbursement.

-For reimbursement of meals and other allowable expenses, submit a Direct Pay form with valid receipts or an itemized invoice signed by the non-employee traveler.
+For reimbursement of meals and other allowable expenses, submit a Payment Request form with valid receipts or an itemized invoice signed by the non-employee traveler.

-Requests for reimbursement of non-employee recruitment travel expenses must be submitted on a Candidate Recruitment Travel Reimbursement form.
-This form is to be used only for reimbursement of travel expenses related to a candidate recruitment visit to NMSU; no vendor questionnaire is required.
+Requests for reimbursement of non-employee recruitment travel expenses must be submitted on a Payment Request form.
+A worksheet to assist with the detail of expenses is available and should be attached if completed.
 Expenses are limited to those allowed for travel by NMSU employees.
 Expenses must be reasonable and related to the recruitment visit.
 NMSU will not reimburse expenses when a candidate is disqualified from consideration due to improper credentials, unfavorable background check or misrepresentation.
 NMSU reserves the right to arrange all travel plans and be directly billed by the vendor of these services, when possible.
 All requests must have legible receipts and must be submitted within 90 days of the date of the recruitment visit.
 Per diem in lieu of actual expenses will be paid only as allowed by external funding requirements.
-Supporting documents, including recruitment itinerary, must be attached to the signed Candidate Recruitment Travel Reimbursement.
+Supporting documents, including recruitment itinerary, must be attached to the signed Payment Request .

 In accordance with IRS regulations, effective January 1, 2018, all employee moving expenses are considered taxable.
 Reimbursements for moving expenses made to employees or paid directly to third parties are included in wages and subject to federal income tax withholding, state income tax withholding, and FICA.
 Moving expenses may not exceed the amount approved in the new employee’s Offer Letter.
 Refer to 5A.40 Moving Expenses for details.